shmilylty/OneForAll/README.en.md

    - Third, considering the blasting efficiency, there is no HTTP response volume similarity comparison and response volume content judgment,  this function has not been implemented yet, and will be implemented if necessary.

-   After not rigorous testing, in the 16-core CPU, using 16 processes 64 coroutines, 100M network bandwidth environment, set the task to be divided into 50000, run two million dictionaries about 10 minutes to run, about 3333 subdomains per second.
+   After not rigorous testing, in the 16-core CPU, using 16 processes 64 coroutines, 100M network bandwidth environment, run two million dictionaries about 10 minutes to run, about 3333 subdomains per second.

    ```bash
    python aiobrute.py --help